anywhichway/reasondb/README.md

 `db.when(<pattern>).from({<classVariable>: <class>[,...]}).select([<projection>]).then((cursor) => { <function body> });`. `then` is not currently chainable like Promise.
 Also unlike a Promise, it can be invoked mutiple times. `cursor` is an instance of a Cursor (see explanation above under ### Select).

-Whenever `<pattern>` is matched based on new data being inserted or existing data being changed the function specified in `then` will be invoked.
+Whenever `<pattern>` is matched based on new data being inserted or existing data being changed, the function specified in `then` will be invoked.

 #### Projections